All Episodes

 And that should be more troublesome than anything.

-But I gotta run data.
+But I got to run Dana.

 Thank you.

-All right, we'll come back.
+We'll come back.

-Sean Hannity Show.
+Straight ahead, Sean Hannity Show.

 Glad you're with us.

-Hannity tonight at nine, full coverage of the absolute law breaking going on down in Florida.
+Hannity tonight at nine, full coverage of the absolute lawbreaking going on down in Florida.

 Straight ahead.

-And you're listening to the best of the Sean Hannity show.
+And you're listening to the best of the Sean Hannity Show.

-We'll have more of your favorite guest topics and memorable moments.
+We'll have more of your favorite guests, topics, and memorable moments.

 That's all coming up.